complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 {% include nc-image src="assets/img/architect-guide/other-variable.png" %}

-We’re finished configuring this stage.
+We're finished configuring this stage.
 Press "Save and Close" on the bottom right of the prompt editor, and "Return and Close" on the Categorical Bin Interface editor.

 ## Creating the Narrative Interface